microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

 The input system is one of the largest systems out of all the features offered by the MRTK.
 So many things within the toolkit build on top of it (pointers, focus, prefabs).
-The code within the input system is what allows for the natural interactions like grab and rotate.
+The code within the input system is what allows for natural interactions like grab and rotate across platforms.

 The input system has some of its own terminology that are worth defining: